Vocal pedagogy

-All of these different concepts are a part of developing proper vocal technique.
+All of these different concepts are a part of developing vocal technique.
 Not all voice teachers have the same opinions within every topic of study which causes variations in pedagogical approaches and vocal technique.

 History

 Within Western culture, the study of vocal pedagogy began in Ancient Greece.
 Scholars such as Alypius and Pythagoras studied and made observations on the art of singing.
 It is unclear, however, whether the Greeks ever developed a systematic approach to teaching singing as little writing on the subject survives today.

 The first surviving record of a systematized approach to teaching singing was developed in the medieval monasteries of the Roman Catholic Church sometime near the beginning of the 13th century.
 As with other fields of study, the monasteries were the center of musical intellectual life during the medieval period and many men within the monasteries devoted their time to the study of music and the art of singing.
 Highly influential in the development of a vocal pedagogical system were monks Johannes de Garlandia and Jerome of Moravia who were the first to develop a concept of vocal registers.
 These men identified three registers: chest voice, throat voice, and head voice (pectoris, guttoris, and capitis).
 Their concept of head voice, however, is much more similar to the modern pedagogists understanding of the falsetto register.
 Other concepts discussed in the monastic system included vocal resonance, voice classification, breath support, diction, and tone quality to name a few.
 The ideas developed within the monastic system highly influenced the development of vocal pedagogy over the next several centuries including the Bel Canto style of singing.

 With the onset of the Renaissance in the 15th century, the study of singing began to move outside of the church.
 The courts of rich patrons, such as the Dukes of Burgundy who supported the Burgundian School and the Franco-Flemish School, became secular centers of study for singing and all other areas of musical study.
 The vocal pedagogical methods taught in these schools, however, were based on the concepts developed within the monastic system.
 Many of the teachers within these schools had their initial musical training from singing in church choirs as children.
 The church also remained at the forefront of musical composition at this time and remained highly influential in shaping musical tastes and practices both in and outside the church.
 It was the Catholic Church that first popularized the use of castrato singers in the 16th century, which ultimately led to the popularity of castrato voices in Baroque and Classical operas.